-If you have registered unused web domains that you are not using, you may want to put them to use by making a little money from them while they’re parked.
+If you have unused registered web domains that you're not using, you can still put them to use making a little money while they’re parked.

 A parked domain is one that you own but that you are not using at the moment.

 If you want to make the domain "live," then you need to use a hosting service so that you can place content on the site.
 This is necessary in order to have a live domain.
 Otherwise all you have is a web domain name.
 Once you have a host, you can create pages of content and you can use AdSense to monetize those unused domains.

 You can advertise on unused domains by placing AdSense ads on the pages of your parked domains if you follow AdSense rules and terms of service.
 But there are important details to keep in mind.

 Include Useful Content on Parked Domains

 If you do decide to place AdSense ads on your parked domains, you will need to have some content there too, otherwise the ads won’t work.
 I suggest you make it your business to write some useful content yourself, so it’s original, and make it relate to the domain name.